PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ### The challenge

 When setting up various purple/red team activities against most organizations trying to bypass email gateway providers can prove to be challenging.
-Many of them have attachment inspection & URL inspection (crawling a URL to identify a malicious payload at the end).
-After hitting "send" during a campaign you never know if it'll land, or be a handful of bounce-backs from an email gateway provider.
+Many of them have attachment inspection & URL inspection (crawling a URL to identify a malicious payload, or phishing template).
+After hitting `send` during a campaign you never know if it'll land, or if it'll be a handful of bounce-backs from an email gateway provider.

 ### The iCal Solution

 If your engagement is more long-term and doesn't need to be rushed (often the case for purple team exercises), utilizing custom iCal events are an excellent way to hold a persistent "feed" to an end users mailbox where you can send constant updates (benign and malicious).

-Below is a set of steps you can take to have a level of success with this type fo campaign.
+Below is a set of steps you can take to find success in this form of a phishing campaign.

 {{< timeline >}}
   {{< container class="container right" step="1" title="">}}
-    Create a non-malicious ics (iCal) format file.
-The easiest way is to use the built-in Calendar app in MacOS, alternatively <a href="https://ical.marudot.com/">iCal Event Maker</a> themed around community updates for the target company.
-For the first ICS file make sure alarms are turned off.
+    Create a non-malicious `ics` (iCal) formatted file.
+The easiest way is to use the built-in Calendar app in MacOS, alternatively <a href="https://ical.marudot.com/">iCal Event Maker</a> works.
+You'll want to build a theme around community updates for the target company.
+For the first `ics` file make sure alarms are turned off, we just want to establish a basic connection to the users calendar.
   {{< /container >}}
   {{< container class="container left" step="2" title="">}}
-    Host your newly created file on a trusted source (Azure, Firebase, AWS, AddEvent, SCHED).
+    Host your newly created file on a trusted source (Azure Blob (windows.net), Firebase, AWS, AddEvent, SCHED).
   {{< /container >}}
     {{< container class="container right" step="3" title="">}}
     Signup for a free Outlook.com account with organizationName@outlook.com or similar.
-If you'd prefer you can use any hosting provider here (or custom domain), but outlook.com is often trusted.
+If you'd prefer you can use any hosting provider here (or custom domain), but outlook.com often fly's under the radar as long as you're not mass-blasting a campaign.
   {{< /container >}}
     {{< container class="container left" step="4" title="">}}
-    Create a malicious phishing themed email of your choice.
+    Create a malicious themed email of your choice.
 Coming from the "Communications" team with a "new method to get company updates" seems to work pretty well.
-Make sure to utilize the webcal protocol instead of https so when the user opens the file it prompts to "OpenWith" and they can choose Outlook.
+Make sure to utilize the webcal:// protocol instead of https:// so when the user opens the file it prompts to "OpenWith" and they can choose Outlook from their browser.
   {{< /container >}}
     {{< container class="container right" step="5" title="">}}
-    Embed your custom ics which should be non-malicious and send your phishing email to a target of individuals and watch your access logs to verify users are grabbing the file.
+    Embed your custom `ics` in a link from step 2 which should be non-malicious and send your phishing email to a target of individuals and watch your access logs to verify users are grabbing the file.
 You should start to see Outlook useragent's connecting in depending on what you set for frequency to pull updates of the ics file.
   {{< /container >}}
       {{< container class="container left" step="6" title="">}}
-    Wait a couple of days and modify your custom ics file.
-You can add a URL to a malicious site to phish credentials, or download a malicious file (Word/Excel document around the community?).
-Add an ALARM to your ics so a reminder pops up after your update (5 minutes before event).
+    Wait a couple of days (maybe even a week) and modify your `ics` file.
+You can add a URL to a malicious site to phish credentials, or download a malicious file (Word/Excel document talking about upcoming community events).
+Add an ALARM to your `ics` so a reminder pops up after your update (5 minutes before event).
   {{< /container >}}
       {{< container class="container right" step="7" title="">}}
     Wait for payload execution or credentials to come in.
-Because you sent this in days prior it's established in the users calendar and you can pass any updates you want to the calendar invite, at any time.
-If you see users grab your malicious payload or they're phished, switch the calendar back to a benign state so the blue team can't see the malicious calendar invite.
+Because you sent this in days prior it's established in the users calendar and you can pass any updates you want to the calendar invite, at any time by simply modifying the `ics` file.
+If you see users grab your malicious payload or credentials are harvested, switch the calendar back to a benign state so the blue team can't see the malicious calendar invite.
   {{< /container >}}
 {{< /timeline >}}

 The process outlined above will need to be tweaked to fit your engagement, so make sure to identify how you want to build and take action.
 A couple of other options to use for generating and updating your iCal file constantly would be [SCHED](https://www.sched.com) or [AddEvent](https://addevent.com).
 The advantage to using established platforms like these are the domain may be trusted in an environment and not look malicious to the blue team.
 If you have access to a MacOS device, you can also use iCal which will generate a unique `*.icloud.com` domain for your ICS file.

-Here is a sample iCal file that was generated using an online iCal generator and had some HTML added to it, this should be your "second stage" calendar update you should deliver a few days (or a week or two) after as this one will include malicious content.
-The first one should have a decent customized HTML template to make it feel like it fits in with the targets company message (images/etc).
+Here is a sample iCal file that was generated using an online iCal generator and had some HTML added to it, this should be your "second stage" calendar update that will contain malicious content.
+The first one should have a customized HTML template to make it feel like it fits in with the targets company message (images/etc).

-<small>This template will allow outlook to update every minute, change this!</small>

 ```
 BEGIN:VCALENDAR